The COC Protocol

 Results You Can Measure: While you’re enrolled in the program you’ll be able to visualize your progress through our new interactive digital platform (COC Health Insights) that shows you what you are doing well, where you’re at risk and what you need to improve.

-Guided by Oncologists: Our program is delivered with oversight from experienced Metabolic Oncologists who can prescribe medications and other interventions to help improve your metabolic health.
+Guided by Oncology Clinician: Our program is delivered with oversight from experienced Metabolic Oncology Clinician who can prescribe medications and other interventions to help improve your metabolic health.

 Comprehensive Biomarker Testing: These tests look for specific metabolic and inflammatory markers that, if improved over time, lead to better health outcomes.